Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Give your people a voice with a tailored Xref Engage survey.

 Increase retention and reduce turnover with quick employee feedback from an Xref Pulse Survey.

 Get started with referencing in Xref today for free.
 No credit card required.

-Whether you're a recruiter, a hiring manager or an HR professional, here are a few helpful tips to help you get through the silly season.
+Whether you're a recruiter, a hiring manager or an HR professional, here are a few helpful tips to help you get through quiet periods.